Ï㽶ÊÓƵ

 A recent study published in "The New England Journal of Medicine" compared women who took the cramping medicine called uterotonic Misoprostol with women who were given the same combination of drugs as women use when they are choosing a medical abortion.
 This combination has been used safely by millions of women around the world for the past 20 years, and it combines a medication called Mifepristone followed by Misoprostol.

-This randomized trial showed that women who were given just the cramping medicine when they had a failed early pregnancy demonstrated by ultrasound, were successful in completing a miscarriage at home within 4 days and about 67% of the time.
-Women who were given the two medications were successful in ending the failed pregnancy, but in 4 days 84% at the time.
+This randomized trial showed that women who were given just the cramping medicine when they had a failed early pregnancy demonstrated by ultrasound, were successful in completing a miscarriage at home within four days and about 67% of the time.
+Women who were given the two medications were successful in ending the failed pregnancy, but in four days 84% at the time.
 Women who hadn't completed a miscarriage in four days were offered another dose of medication.
 Some women who didn't complete their miscarriage had a suction procedure to finish the miscarriage.

 Most women were satisfied with the process and said that they would recommend it to a friend and they would choose this way of ending an early pregnancy loss if it happened to them again.
 Now, not all physicians are familiar with these medications, and not all pharmacies carry them.
 But these options can become important choices for some women.